https://swchrs.ou.edu/Live-Learning-Lab Parent Page: Live Learning Lab id: -1 Active Page: Live Learning Lab id: 35654

 Speaker Bio: Gabriela joined OK Policy as an Immigration Policy Analyst in August 2021.
 Raised in Oklahoma City, she graduated from the University of Oklahoma with a Bachelor of Arts in International Studies and later a Masters in Public Administration.
 During college, Gabriela had internships at the Council on American-Islamic Relations Oklahoma and the Office of former Congresswoman Kendra Horn.
 Gabriela believes that Oklahoma can be a state that welcomes and celebrates all immigrants, regardless of citizenship status.
 In her free time, she enjoys doing arts and crafts, learning new languages, and spending time with friends.

-OK Policy: Are The Kids All Right
+Oklahoma Policy Institute: Are The Kids All Right (Approval # 886970186-2576)

 Bias in Social Work Practice — Anthony Natale